c4tom/DreamDevBox/docs/intermediate/best-practice.rst

 .. seealso::
    * :ref:`howto_move_projects_to_a_different_directory`
-     Follow this guide to keep your projects separated from the Devilbox git directory.
+     Follow this guide to keep your projects separated from the DreamDevBox git directory.

 Backups
 -------

 .. seealso::
    * :ref:`howto_move_backups_to_a_different_directory`
-     Follow this guide to keep your backups separated from the Devilbox git directory.
+     Follow this guide to keep your backups separated from the DreamDevBox git directory.

 Version control ``.env`` file